scalameta/scalameta/semanticdb/semanticdb3/semanticdb3.md

 Nowadays, there is a clear trend towards standards for communication between developer tools.
-Language Server Protocol (LSP) [\[2\]][2], a protocol that connects programming language implementations and text editors, has gained strong industrial support and at the time of writing has implementations for over 25 programming languages (TODO).
+Language Server Protocol (LSP) [\[2\]][2], a protocol that connects programming language implementations and text editors, has gained strong industrial support and at the time of writing has implementations for many programming languages and editors.
 Build Server Protocol (BSP) [\[3\]][3] follows in LSP's tracks with an ambition to define a protocol for communication between language servers and build tools.